32E Civil Engineer

 Main Risks

-The risk profile is mostly environmental, industrial, and operational:
+The risk profile is environmental, industrial, and operational:

 Control Measures